LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 CUSTOMIZATION INSTRUCTIONS
 ==========================

 This file contains detailed instructions for customizing your Logtalk installation and working environment.
-Customization is usually done on a per-user basis by editing a settings file in the user homer folder or in the Logtalk user folder (its path is stored on the `LOGTALKUSER` environment variable; this folder can be (re)created by running the `logtalk_user_setup` shell script; on Windows systems, you can use the
+Customization is usually done on a per-user basis by editing a settings file in the user home folder or in the Logtalk user folder (its path is stored on the `LOGTALKUSER` environment variable; this folder can be (re)created by running the `logtalk_user_setup` shell script; on Windows systems, you can use the